The Laid-Back Charm of Tybee Island, Georgia

 Check out the live gator habitats while you wait for your table.
 The Crab Shack also features nightly live music nightly in a relaxed setting.
 Diners are known to remove their shoes and sink their toes into the sand which enjoying their meals.

 Sleeping in Tybee Island

 There are several hotel choices at Tybee Island, but none really wow me.
 The DeSoto Beach Hotel is oceanfront and affordable, but not very plush.
 The Ocean Plaza Beach Resort has over 200 rooms and two pools, but I did not feel it was worth the price tag.
 Whether you have a few days or a week to spend at Tybee Island, I am sure you can find something here to fit your budget and accommodation preferences.

 Check the Airbnb offerings for a beach house on the South backwaters.
 There you can enjoy a low traffic beach with sailboats and friendly dolphin sightings.

 The unspoiled beaches of Tybee Island will deliver a fun-filled getaway with your family or friends.
 Its laid-back lifestyle, convenient location, and affordability are highly desirable, which are some of the reasons I like vacationing there.
 Consider pairing a few days at Tybee Island with another wonderful Georgia destination for a double dose of vacation adventures.

 Interesting Tybee Island Tidbits

-Tip: If you forgot your sunscreen or need to buy a raft, stop by T.S.
+Tip: If you forgot your sunscreen or needed to buy a raft, stop by T.S.
 Chu & Co. on Tybrisha Street.
-An interesting, yet eerie mix of items for purchase, they will most likely have what you need for your beach outing as well as souvenir items.
-Better yet, they will provide you with some giggles from their odd inventory.
+An interesting, yet odd mix of items for purchase, they will most likely have what you need for your beach outing as well as souvenir items.
+Better yet, they will provide you with some giggles from their unique inventory.